-The Corporation has entered into employment agreements with each of the Named Executive Officers (the "Employment Agreements", each an "Employment Agreement").
+The Corporation has entered into an employment agreement (each, an "Employment Agreement") with Mr. Kelly and with each Named Executive Officer, other than Mr. Pisano.
 Each Employment Agreement shall continue until terminated by either party in accordance with the notice provisions thereof.
-Effective January 1, 2023, if the Employment Agreements of the Named Executive Officer are terminated by the Corporation other than for cause, each Named Executive Officer shall be entitled to 12 months' pay in lieu of notice.
-If the Employment Agreements are terminated by the Corporation other than for cause, then all unexercised and unvested Options then held by each are governed by the terms of the Stock Option Plan and all unvested Share Awards held by each are governed by the terms of the Share Award Plan.
-Furthermore, if there is a change of control of the Corporation and the Named Executive Officer is terminated without cause within one year following such change of control, then the terminated employee shall be entitled to 24 months' pay in lieu of notice, in the case of Dr. Coffey and Mr. Look, and 12 months' pay in lieu of notice, in the case of Dr. Heineman.
-Termination pay as discussed in this paragraph includes payment in lieu of benefits that otherwise would have been earned during the applicable term.
+If an Employment Agreement is terminated by the Corporation other than for cause, the other party shall be entitled to 6 months' pay in lieu of notice in the case of Mr. Kelly and 12 months' pay in lieu of notice in the case of Mr. Look, Ms. Hagerman, Ms. Levin and Dr. Heineman.
+If an Employment Agreement is terminated by the Corporation other than for cause, then all unexercised and unvested Options then held by the other party are governed by the terms of the Stock Option Plan and all unvested Share Awards held by the other party are governed by the terms of the Share Award Plan.
+Furthermore, if there is a change of control of the Corporation and the other party is terminated without cause within one year following such change of control, then the other party shall be entitled to 24 months' pay in lieu of notice in the case of Mr. Look, 18 months' pay in lieu of notice in the case of Mr. Kelly, and 12 months' pay in lieu of notice in the case of Ms. Hagerman, Ms. Levin and Dr. Heineman.
+Termination pay as discussed in this paragraph for Mr. Look and Ms. Hagerman includes payment in lieu of benefits that otherwise would have been earned during the applicable term.
+Termination pay as discussed in this paragraph for Mr. Kelly includes any earned but unpaid incentive bonus to the date of such termination if terminated other than for cause and includes the full target bonus for the year in in which change of control occurs as if such bonus had been earned in full if terminated following change of control.

-The Employment Agreements provide that each Named Executive Officer is subject to certain confidentiality and non-competition restrictions during and following the course of their respective employment with the Corporation.
+Each Employment Agreement provides that the other party is subject to certain confidentiality and non-competition restrictions during and following the course of his or her employment with the Corporation.

-The following table reflects amounts payable to the Named Executive Officers with termination without cause or change of control benefits, assuming that their employment was terminated on December 31, 2023 without cause or due to a change of control of the Corporation.
+The following table reflects amounts payable to each Named Executive Officer, other than Mr. Pisano, with termination without cause or change of control benefits, assuming that their employment was terminated as of the date of this Circular, without cause or due to a change of control of the Corporation.

-Name Termination without Cause Severance (1)(2) (\$) Change of Control Severance (3) (\$)
+Termination without Cause

+Severance (1)(2) Change of Control Severance (3)

-Dr. Matthew C. Coffey 827.409 1.654.818
+Name (\$) (\$)

+Jared Kelly (4) 287,500 1,150,000

-Kirk J. Look 608,940 1,217,880
+Kirk J. Look 716,432 1,432,864

-Dr. Thomas C. Heineman (4) 500,706 500,706
+Dr. Thomas C. Heineman (4) 550,971 550,971

-Allison Hagerman 475,694 475,694
+Allison Hagerman 489,978 489,978

-Amy G. Levin (4) 363,201 363,201
+Amy G. Levin (4) 329,600 329,600